 - Billy Kidd came home and spent time coaching MMSC juniors.

-- The annual dinner-dance was a sellout success with dancing to John Cassel & Band (does anyone remember sap beer?)
+- The annual dinner-dance was a sellout success with dancing to John Cassel & Band.

 - Charlie Black was honored for his service and Tom Amidon took over the Club presidency.

 - Dave Partridge develops timing system that will print elapsed time to the thousandths of a second, but also records in luminous digits and immediate readout.

 - Look/Beconta Championship Pro Race is held on March 2.
 Paul Reed is 7th.